 Wed 19 — Sat 22 Aug · 19:00–19:30 Sun 23 Aug · 16:00–16:30

-A quarter of an hour before the start, a rotating ensemble of brass players will perform a short fanfare from the balkon of the Cenakelkerk, as the opening signal for the opera.
+Fifteen minutes before the performance, a brass ensemble plays a short fanfare from the balcony of the Cenakelkerk, signalling the start of the opera.

 Balkon van de Cenakelkerk